SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ##### Experiment 2.1: Similarity Quantification in Cross-GCC-Compiling-Optimization-Level
 ![plot](/figs/gcc.jpg)
 ![plot](/figs/gcc_extra.jpg)
+In this experiment, we compile the same dataset with the same compiler with different optimizaiton levels.
 In all the pairs of GCC optimization levels, SemDiff outperforms all other tools on average.
-Due to the page limit, the experimental results of three pairs are shown in Table 5.
-For more experiment results please refer to our Github repository.
-Similar to the results in the table, SemDiff has the highest scores for no less than 10 programs in the remaining two pairs (i.e., GCC 𝑂3 vs. 𝑂1 and GCC 𝑂𝑠 vs. 𝑂1).
+SemDiff has the highest scores generally.
 For the programs where SemDiff performs less well, Asm2vec has the highest precision@1 score while SemDiff ranks some ground-truth functions at positions from 2 to 10, indicating that SemDiff rates these functions across optimization levels to